ceph/ceph/doc/dev/cephadm/cephadm-exporter.rst

 New Ceph Configuration Keys
 ===========================
-The exporter configuration is persisted to the monitor's KV store, as the following settings;
+The exporter configuration is persisted to the monitor's KV store, with the following keys:

 | mgr/cephadm/exporter_config
 | mgr/cephadm/exporter_enabled